 - don’t overdo it (it’s still supposed to be a conversation after all)

 - always remember the context (are your users usually in an environment that allows them to watch a video, etc).

 If you are designing a chatbot, don’t design it just for one channel.
 Strive to create independent, human-centered systems that will work on multiple channels.

-This way, you will be able to implement and leverage a single chatbot on various channels and in various formats such as Facebook Messenger, WhatsApp, website embedding, chatbot landing page or even Google Assistant.
+This way, you will be able to implement and leverage a single chatbot on various channels and in various formats such as Facebook Messenger bot, WhatsApp bot, website embedding, or even chatbot landing page.